Northern India family holiday

 Take an overnight flight to Delhi.
 After your flight, you transfer to your first night’s accommodation in Delhi and check in.
 Delhi is a city of contrasts.
 The present metropolis is the eighth city to have been founded on this site; its predecessors have been largely razed to the ground.
 After a chance to freshen up and have some lunch, this afternoon you’ll take a guided sightseeing tour of Old and New Delhi.
 Please meet your tour leader in the hotel reception at 13.00.
 Old Delhi is bustling and vibrant, a network of narrow streets and alleys teeming with people.
 Mosques and temples are squeezed into unlikely places between shops and market stalls.
 You’ll visit the Jami Masjid (Friday mosque), Delhi’s largest mosque.
 Not only is it a place of religious worship, but also a lively meeting place for the city’s Muslims and a fascinating insight into Delhi’s way of life.
 In Old Delhi you travel by local transport, the rickshaw (own expense), to ply your way through the crowds and down to the impressive Red Fort.
 A fascinating contrast awaits as you head into New Delhi.
 Its wide boulevards and imposing buildings conjure up images of the British Empire at its peak.
 You visit the main sights - Parliament House, President House and India Gate before returning to your hotel.

-Hotel Taj Princess or similar - 1 night
+Hotel Taj Princess or similar - Breakfast included

 This morning, you’ll make a very early start for your train journey to Agra, home of the Taj Mahal!
 Alternating with Delhi as the capital of the Moghul Empire, the city’s past is inextricably linked with the most famous of India’s rulers.
 Today it is best known as the home of the Taj Mahal but also boasts a fort, a Friday Mosque and the royal tombs on the opposite bank of the river.